Best Practices for Inventory Auditing: A Comprehensive Guide

 4. Conduct Inventory Reconciliation

-Reconcile physical inventory counts with book records.
+Reconcile on-site construction inventory counts with book records.

 Discrepancies should be investigated immediately to identify potential errors, theft, or shrinkage.